Answered By: Elsa Winch Last Updated: Nov 11, 2022 Views: 1033

-The terms, "Primary research" and "Scholarly journals" are phrases used interchangeably for the same same type of publication: An author submits an original experiment, manuscript, or research, to an editor and an editorial board: individuals who are recognized as authorities in an area of research and who can give reasonably fair feedback and review to the author.
-This process of scholarly peer review helps the editor, or the editorial board, decide whether the work should be accepted for publication, accepted for publication with revisions, or rejected.
-Scholarly journals are targeted to an academic audience or experts in a discipline, and generally report the results of original research and experimentation, relying on previous research and experimentation.
-They are heavily cited by footnotes and bibliography.
+The terms, "Primary research" and "Peer review" are phrases used interchangeably for the same same type of publication: An author submits an original experiment, manuscript, or research, to an editor and an editorial board: individuals who are recognized as authorities in an area of research and who can give reasonably fair feedback and review to the author.
+All authors must cite sources, so you will find a "References" or "Reference List" page at the end of a peer-reviewed or primary research article.

 Articles for "Peer-review" or "Refereed" journal articles undergo a review process in a narrowly defined field, and the reviewers are recognized scholars in the same discipline as the article's author (e.g., peers).
 These peers have expertise in a narrow field of research and scholarship, and the article's author is subject to a rigorous review and accountability process before the article is published.
 The peer review and evaluation system is intended as a safeguard for the quality of scholarly work in a specific field of study.
 The article's author may be known or unknown to the peer reviewers.